 BQJ v Children’s Guardian NSWCATAD 217 (as Solicitor Advocate) – murder/manslaughter offence against child – working with children check clearance – application for administrative review - Children & Guardian decision successfully set aside – working with children check clearance granted.
 Crown appeal to Supreme Court successfully resisted (led by Matthew Johnson SC): Children's Guardian v BQJ NSWSC 869

 Collins v CE.
 Dept for Education and Child Development SATAB 3 - successfully argued that applicant had jurisdiction to bring claim – judicial review by Crown – matter referred to Full Court of Supreme Court of South Australia due to issues of public importance.
 Crown appeal to Full Court successfully resisted: State of South Australia v Collins SASCFC 110 (led by Brian Hayes QC).

-Sessional Teacher, Thomas More Law School, Australian Catholic University (2018)
+Sessional Lecturer & Tutor, Thomas More Law School, Australian Catholic University (2018)